 The next thing is how it’s configured.
 It’s configured through a simple API.
 Today, everybody likes to do the API calls for configuration of servers.
 Every management system understands that, and we built a very easy‑to‑understand API that’s based on industry‑standard JSON.

 What’s very important is that this API is available remotely.
 What were you doing when you weren’t able to configure a server in a remote way?
 You were building a small agent – a sidecar of sorts – in order to perform those configuration steps.

-With Unit, you can expose the API to your private networks and to your remote agents to have that configuration done in a very easy, native, and remote fashion.
+With Unit, you can expose the API to your private networks and to your remote agents, to enable doing configuration in a very easy, native, and remote fashion.